Skip to Content

 One of the newest is the Golden Skybridge, home of Canada’s highest suspension bridges set above a dramatic canyon surrounded by spectacular mountain panoramas.

-At Takkakkaw Falls, you can view Canada’s second highest waterfall and then hike to half a dozen more.
+At Takakkaw Falls, you can view Canada’s second-highest waterfall and then hike to half a dozen more.

 Golden to Calgary

-At the end of Highway 93, cross over to the Bow Valley Parkway (1A) for a slower, more scenic route to Banff or turn left to visit Lake Louise, Moraine Lake and the other famous national park sites.
-Calgary is only a short drive from here.
+At the end of Highway 93, cross over to the Bow Valley Parkway (1A) for a slower, more scenic route to Banff.
+Base yourself here for a few nights to visit Lake Louise, Moraine Lake, Peyto Lake and Johnston Canyon.

 Back view of JR standing on a rock with hands on hips, looking at huge mountains surrounding long, cloudy coloured lake